The following post is from Janel of Life with Lucie and Ella.: Go Green or Get Fancy with DIY Cloth Napkins

-Decide on the size you would like your finished napkin to be — 20-inch are nice for a formal dining but smaller works well for everyday too.
-For this project, I used some leftover material that I had so my finished napkins were 15-inches square.
+Decide on the size you would like your finished napkin to be — 20-inch is nice for formal dining, but smaller works well for every day too.
+For this project, I used leftover material, so my finished napkins were 15-inches square.
 Typical paper napkins are 12-inches squares.
 Choose what works for you — that’s the beauty of DIY!

 Wash, dry, and iron the fabric.
 Use a pen to trace the template onto the fabric.
 Cut out your fabric squares.